rbisdorff/Digraph3/docSphinx/pearls.rst

      'a6' | +0.22  -0.42  +0.00  -1.00  +0.17  +1.00  -0.11
      'a7' | +0.22  -0.50  +0.17  -0.06  +0.78  +0.42  +1.00

 We notice on the principal diagonal, the *certainly validated* reflexive terms (+1.00).
 Now, we know for sure that *unanimous* outranking situations are completely independent of the significance weights.
 Similarly, all outranking situations that are supported by a *majority* significance in *each* criteria coalition are also in fact independent of the actual importance we attach to each individual criteria coalition.
-But we are also able to test (see [BIS-2014p]_) if an outrankiong situation is independent of all the potential significance weights that respect the given *preordering* of the weights.
-Mind that there for sure are always outranking situatons that are dependent on the very values we allocate to the criteria significances.
+But we are also able to test (see [BIS-2014p]_) if an outranking situation is independent of all the potential significance weights that respect the given *preordering* of the weights.
+Mind that there for sure are always outranking situations that are dependent on the very values we allocate to the criteria significances.

 We may thus define the following stability levels:
     * **+4|-4** : *unanimous* outranking | outranked situation;
     * **+3|-3** : *validated* outranking | outranked situation in *each* coalition of equisignificant criteria;
-    * **+2|-2** : *validated* outranking | outranked situation with *all* potential siginifacance weights *compatible* with the given significance *preorder*;
+    * **+2|-2** : *validated* outranking | outranked situation with *all* potential significance weights *compatible* with the given significance *preorder*;
     * **+1|-1** : *validated* outranking | outranked situation with the given significance weights;
     * **0** : *indeterminate* relational situation